MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

 The API reference is [here](http://developer.chrome.com/apps/identity.html); a description of how to use the API is [here](http://developer.chrome.com/apps/app_identity.html).

-## Registering Your Application
+## Preparing Your Application

+### Android

-To use this plugin, you will need to register your application in the [Google Cloud Console](https://cloud.google.com/console).
+You will need to register your application in the [Google Cloud Console](https://cloud.google.com/console).
 Create a project.

 On the left sidebar, navigate to "APIs & Auth" > "Registered Apps".
 Click the red `Register App` button.

-### Android

-For Android, you need to register your app as an "Android" app.
-You will need your package name and a SHA1 fingerprint.
+Register your app as an "Android" app.
+This requires a package name and a SHA1 fingerprint.
 To obtain the fingerprint, enter the following the command in a console window:

     keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore -list -v